-Our film production students have found success in Georgia’s thriving film industry, earning awards and recognition for filmmaking and screenwriting.
+Our film production students and alumni have found success in Georgia’s thriving film industry, earning awards and recognition for filmmaking and screenwriting.

 Film production majors competed with films made by students at over 50 other universities including Emory University, Stanford, New York University, and others in Campus Movie Fest's Terminus competition in summer 2020.
 A team of CSU Film majors won the national award for "Best Visual Effects" for their film, "Double Tap Me."

 Film production major, Kayla Marcus's senior capstone film, "Nothing but the Truth" was a semi-finalist in the 2020 Top Shorts Film Festival, and winner of awards of merit for Directing, Editing, and Cinematography from the Southern Shorts Awards.
 Her film is also an official selection of the New York International Film Awards, and the Lift Off Global Network.

 Film production major, David-Dennis Morgan was awarded an Honorable Mention award by the L.A.
 International Film Festivals Indie Short Fest for his senior capstone film, "Perfect."

 Film Production major, Celeste Smith, won multiple awards and recognition for her short screenplay, “Moonlight Blues.”
 The script recently won “Best Short Script” at the Independent Shorts Awards, the “Outstanding Achievement Award: Short Script” from the Cult Critic Movie Awards and an “Honorable Mention: Short Script” from the New York Movie Awards.
 The script was also a finalist at the European International Film Festival and the Rome Independent Prisma Awards and was an Official Selection of the Austin Screenplay Awards.